aemonge/ollama-watchdog/README.md

 -   `<-- search: python llm library -->`: Search using duckduckgo python SDK
 -   `<-- include: file://~/local/path -->`: Include a local file
 -   `<-- include: http(s)://www.example.com -->`: Include a web, using BeautifulSoup
+-   `<-- ask: http(s)://www.example.com -->`: Asks in perplexity for "a question".
+-   `<-- run: 'command' -->`:  Includes execution and results of the bash command.
+-   `<!-- I'll be ommited -->` : Be aware that comments are NOT send to the prompt.

 ## Development Plan